 If a young person has been in foster care at any time after turning 13, his or her classes will likely be paid for at most Washington state colleges.
 A young person turning 18 in foster care has even more resources available to them.
-A guide to maximizing financial aid resources for young people from foster care, including a scholarship eligibility quiz, can be found at www.readysetgrad.org/fostercare.
-See below for other important resources.
+A resource guide for young people in foster care can be found in the Passport to Careers Guide.